 Elective contrast radiography of the small bowel and/or enteroclysis is often valuable in investigation of long-term, unexplained LGIB (see Small Bowel Visualization ).

 Small bowel visualization includes the following modalities: (1) wireless capsule endoscopy (WCE), (2) push enteroscopy, (3) enteroclysis, and (4) double-balloon enteroscopy.
-Although no consensus exists on which modality to use initially, WCE is increasingly being used as the test of choice for small bowel bleeding in the chronic state.
+Although no consensus exists on which modality to use initially, WCE is increasingly being employed as the test of choice for small bowel bleeding.